natolambert/cv/README.md

 This creates/updates `.venv` using the pinned packages in `uv.lock`.
 `make` will call [generate.py](generate.py) through uv and build the LaTeX documents with `latexmk` and `biber`. (install with `sudo tlmgr install latexmk` with latex installed, e.g. `brew install --cask basictex` and `sudo tlmgr update --self`)
+Typical workflow:

+- `make all` regenerates the Markdown and a dated PDF (`build/natolambert-cv-YYYY-MM-DD.pdf`).
+- `make release` (optional) updates the canonical tracked PDF at `build/natolambert-cv.pdf`; run this only when you actually want to commit a fresh artifact.
+(CI calls it automatically.)
 The Makefile can also:

 1. Stage to my website with `make stage`,